-With the 2019 EVALI vape crisis in the US, the 2020 COVID-19 pandemic and the ever-sharpening focus on consumer health and safety, concerns about potentially harmful compounds and adulterants found in cannabis vaping products continue to grow.
+With the 2019 EVALI vape crisis in the U.S., the 2020 COVID-19 pandemic, and the ever-sharpening focus on consumer health and safety, concerns about potentially harmful compounds and adulterants found in cannabis vaping products continue to grow.
 As a result, Health Canada has banned vitamin E acetate from cannabis products and several provinces have been considering banning vape devices completely.

 The lack of testing standards and regulatory guidance leaves industry and government at risk of allowing products on shelves that could have potential adverse health effects.

-Now more than ever, it’s imperative that the cannabis industry be able to demonstrate safety and distinguish their products from those that cause negative health effects.
 Licensed producers and processors can assure risk management and quality control by sharpening focus on consumer health and safety during the product development phase.

 Just passing the regulated test isn’t enough when it comes to assuring quality control in your vape products.
 Companies have the opportunity to set new standards and raise the bar – and consumer expectations – to new heights.